vivianschen/ASSDP/docs/index.md

     <source src="audio/headphoneactor.mp3"></source>
 </audio>

-Another example of some mislabelling but similar section divisions.
 This song proved to be a challenge for the user testers, in that the structure of the song is unpredictable and difficult to pinpoint in the first few listens.
 For example, the first two sections labelled by the users and program are meant to be the intro - however, the users may have had the misconception that an intro is supposed to be purely instrumental.

 <br/><br/>